-When I finally agreed to give this thing a go, Chris told me the only way it would work is if I left the house after I did the bedtime routine with Dakota.
-I fought him, but then did a reality check, and realized I would most definitely not be able to hear her cry and not go pick her up.
+When I finally agreed to give this thing a go, my husband told me the only way it would work is if I left the house after I did the bedtime routine with D. I fought him, but then did a reality check, and realized I would most definitely not be able to hear her cry and not go pick her up.
 I recognized that I was skeptical she could really put herself to sleep, without a pacifier, swaddle, or any other aids.
-Being the amazing guy that Chris is, he sent me out for thai food and wine while he did the check-ins, on his BIRTHDAY.
+Being the amazing guy that my husband is, he sent me out for Thai food and wine while he did the check-ins, on his BIRTHDAY.
 In return, I left him with beer and donuts and a crying baby.
 I think it's clear who won here.
-But in the end we all won, because Dakota only took 30 minutes to fall asleep on night 1, and really just cried off and on for that 30 (while he checked in throughout).
+But in the end we all won, because D only took 30 minutes to fall asleep on night 1, and really just cried off and on for that 30 (while he checked in throughout).
 I felt SO proud of her.
 As much as I knew going in to this parenting thing just how smart babies are, I still felt amazed and relieved that my 4-month-old really could self-soothe.